DylanHobbs/CS4098-Group4/README.md

 9. Login with your username and password
 ```

-**Logging in**
+***1.1 - Logging in***
 ```
 PREREQUISITES
-- Registered account
+- Registered account.
+See 1.0
-- Activated account
+- Activated account.
+See 1.0

 To login
 1. Click on the "Login" button in the top right hand menu
 2. Enter your username and password
 3. Click login to continue
+4. This account will have "user privilages"
 ```

-**Change Password Details**
+***1.2 - Change Password Details***
 ```
 PREREQUISITES
-- Logged in
-- Activated account
+- Activated account.
+See 1.0
+- Logged in.
+See 1.1

 To change password details
 1. Click the "Hello [your username]" button in the top right hand menu
+2. Click the "Edit" icon beside the field marked "Password"
-2. Enter your original username and password
+3. Enter your original username and password
-3. Enter your new password
+4. Enter your new password
-4. Click the "Edit" button
+5. Click the "Edit" button
 ```

-**Change Username Details**
+**1.3 - Change Username Details**
 ```
 PREREQUISITES
-- Logged in
-- Activated account
+- Activated account.
+See 1.0
+- Logged in.
+See 1.1

 To change usernames
 1. Click the "Hello [your username]" button in the top right hand menu
+2. Click the "Edit" icon beside the field marked "Username"
-2. Enter your original username and password
+3. Enter your original username and password
-3. Enter your new username
+4. Enter your new username
-4. Click the "Edit" button
+5. Click the "Edit" button
 ```

-**Creating an Event**
+**I would like to be able to create an event e.g. a dinner [Product Backlog Number: 4]**
+***4.0 - Creating an Event***
 ```
 PREREQUISITES
-- Logged in
-- Activated account
+- Activated account.
+See 1.0
+- Logged in.
+See 1.1
-- Admin privileges
+- Admin privileges.
+        To login as admin, logout (if logged in already) and login with the credentials:
+        username: dhobbs
+        password: Password*1

 To create an event
 1. Click on the "Events" tab in the top left menu